gisgomez/gomez-portfolio/README.md

 # GIS Portfolio
-Completed in tandem with 90-753 Advanced GIS, Professor Goranson S20
+Completed in tandem with 90-753 Advanced GIS with Professor Goranson, Spring 2020.

 # About Me
 My name is Gisselt Gomez, I am a graduating senior pursuing a Bachelor of Arts in Architecture with an additional minor in Politics and Public Policy at Carnegie Mellon University in Pittsburgh, Pennsylvania.